nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 * Stay on Bishamonten and nuke down Yukari with Ragnarok
 * Spam Ragnarok on Mitsuru until right before phase change (half HP)
-* Swap to Odin and Tetrakarn then TR or wait until repel under 50%
+* Swap to Odin and Tetrakarn then wait until repel under 50%
 * Below 50% hp:
-  * Keep Tetrakarn up at all times
-  * Stay healed to full with Hariti
-  * TR on free turns
-  * After Mind Charge swap to Hariti and Ice Break
+  * Stay on Hariti and keep Ice Break up
+  * Spam Bufudyne when free

 Take Yukari, Akihiko, Mitsuru (in that order)

+Put Ice Amp accessory back on Mitsuru

 Equip Aigis with Elec Boost accessory